Google Analytics 4 for Shopify: complete setup guide 2026

 Step 5: purchase

-Is your drop-off rate between checkout and purchase over 50%?
-This signals problems with shipping costs, payment methods, or trust.
+Drop-off between checkout and purchase above 50%?
+This indicates problems with shipping costs, payment methods, or trust.
 Test with different CRO tactics.

-Path exploration – See which routes customers take through your webshop.
-You'll often discover that visitors compare multiple products before deciding, or that they first go to About/Reviews pages for social proof.
+Path exploration – See which paths customers take through your webshop.
+You often discover that visitors compare multiple products before deciding, or that they first go to About/Reviews pages for social proof.

 Looker Studio dashboards